awslabs/amazon-timestream-driver-jdbc/README.md

 ### Building and using the Javadoc JAR to extract the Javadoc HTML files (amazon-timestream-jdbc-\<version\>-javadoc.jar)
 Javadoc JAR builds with `mvn install` alongside the other JAR files.
 To extract the Javadoc HTML files, use the following command: `jar -xvf amazon-timestream-jdbc-1.0.0-javadoc.jar`

+### Debug with BI tools
+#### DBeaver
+To enable debug logs, the application should be run with `-Ddbeaver.trace.enabled=true` flag

+#### DbVisualizer
+To enable debug mode, the following steps should be done:
+1. Open `Tools -> Debug Window`
+2. Open the `Debug Log` tab
+3. Enable the `Debug DbVisualizer` checkbox

+#### Tableau Desktop
+To enable debug mode need to run Tableau Desktop with -DLogLevel=debug flag More details on the official [documentation](https://kb.tableau.com/articles/howto/how-to-create-tableau-desktop-debug-logs)

+#### Java Application
+Need to change log level to Debug/FINE.
+See official documentation how to change log level.

 ### Known Issues
 1. Timestream does not support fully qualified table names.
 2. Timestream does not support the queries that contain ":" in the column aliases.
 Tools like Tableau may not work as expected.